 This Inquiry also sits alongside ongoing Commonwealth legislative reform concerning deferred prosecution agreements, foreign bribery offences and phoenix companies.

 The ALRC released a Discussion Paper on 15 November 2019 which sets out proposed reforms and asks questions to assist the ALRC to prepare formal recommendations.

-Submissions on the Discussion Paper will be due by 31 January 2020.
+Submissions on the Discussion Paper closed on 31 January 2020.